comunica/website/pages/docs/2_modify/advanced/hypermedia.md

 <div class="note">
 This page only describes the handling of hypermedia for read queries.
-The handling of hypermedia for update queries happens in a very similar manner, with the main difference that the [RDF Resolve Hypermedia bus](/docs/modify/advanced/buses/#rdf-resolve-hypermedia) is replaced by the [RDF Update Hypermedia bus](/docs/modify/advanced/buses/#rdf-update-hypermedia).
+The handling of hypermedia for update queries happens in a very similar manner, with the main difference that the <a href="/docs/modify/advanced/buses/#rdf-resolve-hypermedia">RDF Resolve Hypermedia bus</a>
+is replaced by the <a href="/docs/modify/advanced/buses/#rdf-update-hypermedia">RDF Update Hypermedia bus</a>.
 </div>

 ## Hypermedia actor